-New Residential Construction Water Use Fee shall mean the amount charged to the builder of a new residential single family home for the temporary unmetered use of the water service line connected to the township water system.
-This fee allows unmetered use of water for up to 180 days during the construction of the home in accordance with the township fee ordinance.
+New Residential Construction Water Use Fee means a fee charged to the builder of a new residential single family home for unmetered use of the water service line connected to the township water system.
+This fee allows unmetered use of water for 180 days during the construction of the home.
+Water may only be used for the property in which the unmetered service line is intended for.
+Irrigation systems are not permitted for use under this fee.
+All irrigation systems must be metered.